jointakahe/takahe/docs/installation.rst

 fix them and then follow the "reset my password" flow on the login screen, and you'll get another password reset email that you can use.

+If you have shell access to the Docker image and would rather use that, you can run ``python3 manage.py createsuperuser`` instead and follow the prompts.

 Adding A Domain
 ---------------